I wrote a long post called “I Need An Operation,” taking you with me on my journey to, through and after a mega major surgery out-of-town.

 Surprise!
 Some of you shared deeply from the heart about your own experiences in response to that email.
 Please read Janice Ristow’s story at the end of this blog post.

-I am not depressed about the upcoming surgery.
-I absolutely was angry in the beginning but now?
-I’m just grateful that this surgery is being made available to me.
+I was not depressed about the prospect of surgery.
+Absolutely I was angry in the beginning but after a bit?
+I’m just grateful that this surgery was made available to me.
 And that I got a swift kick that helped me understand the timing with which I needed to get going

 • My sons were especially relieved about the proposed surgical approach.